adde88/ManaToolkit/README.md

 # Mana Toolkit - Module for the WiFi Pineapples
-## Bleeding-edge developer branch
+## RC / Master-branch
-This is NOT to be considered a working version of the Mana Toolkit "Module".
+This is an early release of the Mana Toolkit "Module" for the WiFi Pineapples made by me. @adde88
-All my dev. work will go here, before merging with the master-branch.
+It does work, on both Pineapple NANO and TETRA.
+But i do not feel that it's ready yet to be submitted to the Hak5 repositories.
-I would be very happy if people could test this, leave suggestions, or just general feedback for improving the Module.
+I would be very happy if people have suggestions or general feedback for improving the Module.

-Installation:
+### Installation:
 -----------------
-TETRA:
+#### TETRA:
 Create a folder: /pineapple/modules/ManaToolkit
 Copy all these files to that folder.
 Done.

-NANO:
+#### NANO:
 Create a folder: /sd/modules/ManaToolkit
 Copy all these files to that folder.
 You then need to sym-link that folder: ln -s /sd/modules/ManaToolkit /pineapple/modules/ManaToolkit
 Done.

-Disclaimer
+### Disclaimer
 -----------------
-I did NOT make the MANA patches for hostapd!
-All creds. to Sensepost for that work!
-About this port: I drew inspiration from TarlogicSecurity, who successfully ported hostapd-wpe to OpenWRT.
-You do not need to touch this repo. to install anything!
-It's simply used as a source-repo. when building the whole thing.
+Any actions and or activities related to the material contained within this website/repository is solely your responsibility.
+The misuse of the information in this website can result in criminal charges brought against the persons in question.
+The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.
+This site contains materials that can be potentially damaging or dangerous.
+If you do not fully understand something on this site, then GO OUT OF HERE!
+Refer to the laws in your province/country before accessing, using, or in any other way utilizing these materials.
+These materials are for educational, research, and ethical purposes only.
+Do not attempt to violate the law with anything contained here.
+If this is your intention, then LEAVE NOW!
+The authors of this material, or anyone else affiliated in any way, is not going to accept responsibility for your actions.